manuelpepe/PolyCompounder/README.md

 Pool Auto Compounder for the Polygon (MATIC) network.
 Currently works for PZAP only.

+## DISCLAIMER

+This is a side-project, for personal use and learning purposes, and it may fall unmainteined in the future.
+Even now I cannot assure completely correct handling of your tokens.
+Don't use this with money you're afraid to lose.
+Maybe don't use it at all.
+Read the code, use at your own discretion and always DYOR.

 ## Installation

 Clone the repo and install dependencies.